nikomatsakis/funding/design-docs/exploration.md

 We will need to pay the maintainers somehow.
 There are two main axes to think about here, part-time/full-time and employment/contracting/grants.
 As elsewhere, we could combine those approaches and use different models for different positions/maintainers.

 ### G1: Part-time vs full-time
-Both approaches seem to be viable (and desired) by our maintainers.
+Both approaches seem viable (and desired) by our maintainers.

 #### G1.1: Part-time cooperation
 **Pros**: